aslamcodes/brain-cache/aws/cloud-formation/ref.md

 date: 19th July 2025
 done: false
 ---

-Ref is a function that references a resource, a paramter.
-What it returns is specifi to the resource, if parameter then the value
+Ref is a function that references a resource, a parameter.
+What it returns is specific to the resource